databrickslabs/remorph/core/src/main/scala/com/databricks/labs/remorph/preprocessor/README.md

 #### Disadvantages

  - We end up with code dealing with templates intermingled with the dialect parsing code
- - We still need to track the templates and their locations, so we are not saving any coding effort
+ - We still need to track the templates, so we are not saving any coding effort, just moving it around

 ### Translate on the fly